MaxLeap/Docs/en/Android/Guide/CloudData.md

   }
 });
 ```
-Detailed login process:

-* Login Twitter in Login with Twitter page provided by Twitter SDK.
-* Twitter verifies the login info, then return.
-* MaxLeap SDK accept the result and save it to MLUser.
-If the Twitter UserId is not bound to any MLUser, then MaxLeap will create an account for the user automatically.
-* Invoke LogInCallbackof ML and log in MLUser.

-####Bind MLUser and Twitter Account
+#### Bind MLUser and Twitter Account
-You can bind ML account and Twitter account with following method:
+You can bind MLUser account and Twitter account with following method:

 ```java
 if (!MLTwitterUtils.isLinked(user)) {